Sinking Cities: Cultural Heritage as a transformational resource

 The project directs attention to the existing local and indigenous knowledge and strategies for dealing with climate change and extreme weather in the very communities most affected by the immediate effects of global warming.
 It investigates how cultural actors employ local as well as translocal themes, forms and traditions, built on and develop social networks for production and engage with local communities.
 It further looks at the cultural dynamics in the local communities in regard to transformation challenges the communities face and how these challenges are integrated in their cultural heritage.

-This two-year project combines the skills of cultural actors in three countries with the scientific expertise of City Science Lab and Research Institute for Sustainability Potsdam (RIFS) to generate valuable scientific knowledge through cultural events.
+This two-year project combines the skills of cultural actors in three countries with the scientific expertise with Research Institute for Sustainability Potsdam (RIFS) with partners Rujak Center for Social Research, B’sarya for Arts and Schwankhalle to generate valuable scientific knowledge through cultural events.
 The project aims to generate new insights into the intersection of culture and climate adaptation and formulate best practice examples for sustainable and socially integrated climate adaptation to be shared and followed.

 Please contact Hilke Berger or Annika Kühn for more information about the project.